Sondremi/Portfolio-Performance-Tracker/README.md

 * Konto.java

-Update int sorteringsKriterium at line 165 to represent how you would sort oversikt.txt
+Update int sorteringsKriterium to represent how you would sort oversikt.txt